Vickers V-1000: Changing requirements and cancellation

 In mid-1955, it was acknowledged that the V-1000 would have a higher all-up weight of 248,000lb, instead of the 230,000lb figure that had been originally forecast, negatively impacting the aircraft's performance.
 By this time, political support for the project was receding; according to Wood, the RAF were having second thoughts about the project.
 The Air Staff, seeking to reduce expenditure due to pressure from HM Treasury, noted the V-1000 to be one of the most expensive ongoing projects, and thus came to favour its cancellation.
-By reallocating the budget that had assigned to the V-1000 to other projects, it would have the effect of avoiding their cancellation instead.
+By reallocating the budget that had been assigned to the V-1000 to other projects, it would have the effect of avoiding their cancellation instead.

 Around the same time, the Air Staff declared that the requirement for the transport to be capable of the same speed and altitude performance as the V-bombers was unnecessary.
 They also questioned the need to support the V bomber fleet at long distances, given the ever-shrinking state of the British Empire.
 These changes in attitude may have also been due to government pressure for the RAF to procure the turboprop-powered Bristol Britannia to equip Transport Command.
 During late 1955, the MoS declared that the demand for strategic airlift was immediate, and chose to purchase several Britannias to fill this role.
 This selection had coincided with political pressure to bolster employment in Northern Ireland, where much of the production of the Comet 2 was to have been conducted under licence by Short Brothers.
 The Comet 2's cancellation, along with the aborted Supermarine Swift fighter, had left Short's with a bleak future; an order for Britannias, to be built in the same factory, was seen as providing a neat solution for all concerned.